epegzz/wicd_eduroam_goettingen/README.md

 __Note:__ The template assumes that the following certificate is installed on your system: `/usr/share/ca-certificates/mozilla/Deutsche_Telekom_Root_CA_2.crt`

+You can verify the location of the certificate on your system with:

+    locate .crt | grep -i telekom

 If this certificate is located somewhere else on your system, either open an issue here on github and I will make the certificate path editable or edit the path manually yourself in the template.